joshhornby/joshhornby.github.io/_drafts/2025-06-20-four-pillars-of-engineering-leadership.md

 ## Engineering Strategy

 Once you've built your craft, you earn the right to look up to set a direction.
 Strategy is the layer that gives meaning to the daily work.
 It's not just picking goals, it's the discipline to connect the work to something larger.
-Here's where you move from “doing things well” to "doing the right things, well."
+Here's where you move from "doing things well" to "doing the right things, well."

 But you can't do this credibly without a foundation of artisanship otherwise, strategy is just a wish list.